python/cpython/Doc/extending/extending.rst

        return PyModule_Create(&spammodule);
    }

-Note that PyMODINIT_FUNC declares the function as ``void`` return type, declares any special linkage declarations required by the platform, and for  C++ declares the function as ``extern "C"``.
+Note that PyMODINIT_FUNC declares the function as ``PyObject *`` return type, declares any special linkage declarations required by the platform, and for C++ declares the function as ``extern "C"``.

 When the Python program imports module :mod:`spam` for the first time,